DCxDemo/ThpsFonts/README.md

 ![](samples/thps12_neosans.png)

 ## Teko
-* AUthor: Indian Type Foundry
+* Author: Indian Type Foundry
 * Link: https://fonts.google.com/specimen/Teko
 * Usage: various promo materials

-This one seems never appears in the game, but it was extensively used in promotion.
+It seems this one never appears in the game, but it was extensively used in promotion.

 ![](samples/thps12_teko.png)